hastur-dev/rust-learning-game/README-WASM.md

 ### Adding New Levels
 1. Create a `.yaml` file in the `levels/` directory
 2. For web builds, add the level to the `get_embedded_levels()` function in `lib.rs`
+3. Update the `levels/order.txt` file to specify level ordering

 ### Custom Movement Patterns
 1. Create a `.rs` file in `movement_patterns/`